albertjlay/statsmadeeasy/README.md

 * Normal
 * Poisson

-Also features a function that graphs a normal probability density function with a colored area based on user input.
-The named distributions are matched to help A-Level Mathematics Students.
+Also features a function that graphs a normal probability density function with a colored area based on user input.\n The named distributions are matched to help A-Level Mathematics Students.

 ![](readme_media/general_GUI.png)